LavOwl/Front-Page/README.md

 🗐 Mongo database, for storing all the news for longterm access.
 ⇄ Fast API Backend to provide web access to the database.
-⚛︎ React Frontend to visualize the news in an orderly manner, features include:
+⚛︎ React + Tailwind Frontend to visualize the news in an orderly manner, features include:
   - Listing the news
   - Stats - In development...
   - Search - In development...